All Episodes

 Well, good.

-I'm so thankful you won't be silent because Axio shows the Democrats' internal polling shows AOC with the twenty-two percent approval rating, and El Han Omar with a nine percent one.
+I'm so thankful you won't be silent because Axio shows the Democrats' internal polling shows AOC with a 22% approval rating and Elohan Omar with a 9% one.

-So keep talking, talk loudly, we'll amplify it over at the Trump campaign proudly, because you are our best advertisement for why President Trump should be re-elected.
+We'll amplify it over at the Trump campaign proudly because you are our best advertisement for why President Trump should be re-elected.

-And this was the sort of the beginning of the realization that the Democratic Party was so far gone, left that two years later Richard Nixon would carry forty-nine states in his reelection bid when he'd only won forty one the presidency in sixty eight with forty-three percent of the vote, and he comes back with a landslide.
+And this was sort of the beginning of the realization that the Democratic Party was so far gone left that two years later Richard Nixon would carry 49 states in his reelection bid when he'd only won 41 the presidency in 68 with 43% of the vote.

 This is exactly the kind of thing that's happening.

-Well, I think too that, you know, I know there are Republicans, they don't like the fact that the president you know fights back.
+Well, I think, too, that, you know, I know there are Republicans.

 Quick break.

-More with Kaylee McEnany and Jeff Lord on the other side.
+More with Kayleigh McEnany and Jeff Lord on the other side.

-If you want to be a part of the program, I think this top story, this this is the biggest issue now that is heading into 2020.
+Sean, if you want to be a part of the program, I think this top story, this is the biggest issue now that is heading into 2020.

-We're gonna get unredacted materials, but because of new developments, not the least of which is oh, Christopher Steele is now willing to talk.
+We're going to get unredacted materials, but because of new developments, not the least of which is, oh, Christopher Steele is now willing to talk.

-Okay, that delays the inspector general's report about Pfizer abuse.
+Okay, that delays the Inspector General's report about FISA abuse.

 They are looking into the origins of how this Russia counterintelligence investigation began.

-If they bring impeachment charges based on the Mueller report, uh it would be unfair.
+If they bring impeachment charges based on the Mueller report, it would be unfair.

-Uh the facts in the law did not justify bringing an obstruction case.
+The facts and the law did not justify bringing an obstruction case.

 There was no underlying crime.